PySimpleGUI/PySimpleGUI/readme.md

 Re-read that statement.
 This **will** be a serious problem for you if you're the type of person that finds it "quicker and easier to post on StackOverflow rather than reading documentation".

-If you have not yet matured to the point you are able to undertand this skill or choose to not follow it, then please save ***everyone*** the pain of doing **for you** what you, as a developer, software engineer, or wanna be coder, must do on your own.
+If you have not yet matured to the point you are able to understand this skill or choose to not follow it, then please save ***everyone*** the pain of doing **for you** what you, as a developer, software engineer, or wanna be coder, must do on your own.
 It's a vital skill for you to learn.

 Want to be a "real engineer"?
 Then follow "real engineering practices" such as "reading".
 You are learning a NEW GUI package.
 You've not seen anything like it.
 Don't be so arrogant as to believe you will never need to read documentation.